thomasm1/java-devops/project0/README.md

 3 Foreign-Keys-linked tables, 4 custom-stored procedures, and 1 stored function.
 My SQL tables are sufficiently atomic, non-redundant, and functionally independent to achieve 1st, 2nd, and 3rd forms normalization.

+## Data-binding functionality
+	<p>Language processing will use a Tree-model
 ## User Stories:
 * As a user, I can login.
 * As a user, I can register for a customer account.